stensonowen/page-mon/README.md

 EDIT: For now, as a placeholder, I'm just going to do something like what [Minix/cron.c](http://www.cise.ufl.edu/~cop4600/cgi-bin/lxr/http/source.cgi/commands/simple/cron.c) does and check every minute for which events have to fire.
 How it ends up is anyone's guess, though.

+### Contact
+I've been meaning to check out [Pushjet](http://docs.pushjet.io/) for a while, and now that I've taken the time to read through the docs I really like it.
+I intend for the primary method of contact to be via pushjet.
+It'll be trivial to actually send the message, but the user will have to set up their phone/service (it's not hard!).
+I've included a sample config file with the pushjet data [here](src/pushjet.json), but in the future it might go in the primary config file or something.